The Good Friend’s Guide to Helping a Friend During Divorce

 - Help with their kids.
-Things as little as packing lunch for the separated/divorced person's children one day a week or offering to pick the kids up from school can help take something off their plate.
+Little things like packing lunch for the separated/divorced person's children one day a week or offering to pick the kids up from school can help take something off their plate.

 - Offer a release.
-I often do walk-and-talks with friends going through divorce.
-We go out for a walk and they get to talk (or not) about whatever is on their mind.
-It's a great way to help change their mood with the activity and air but also create some release.
+I often do walk-and-talks with friends going through a divorce.
+We go out for a walk, and they get to talk (or not) about whatever is on their mind.
+It's a great way to help change their mood with the activity and air while also giving an opportunity for release.

 Sometimes, it's the smallest, most unexpected gestures that mean the most.

 "One friend who I met at camp when I was in 9th grade – and have seen less than 10 times since because we live in different parts of the country – sent me the most wonderful care package.
 It arrived on a day when I really, really, really needed a pick-me-up.
 This care package had a variety of items inside, each with a note about why it was in the box: a tube of hand lotion because I would hold your hand and tell you everything is going to be all right; a package of tissues because I would help to wipe the tears away when you are sad; a bottle of flashy bright red nail polish because even in our saddest and darkest moments, there is nothing like some bright red toenails to brighten our spirits; and a coffee cup because I would love to sit and talk with you over a nice cup of coffee .
 Ten years later, the coffee cup she sent is still my go-to and the one from which I drank my coffee this morning!" - Monique Honaman (author of High Road Less Traffic and the newly released Bonus Dad!
 Bonus Mom!)

 Stay close, but don't press

 Ask yourself, "How do I show up for someone after a death, a bad diagnosis, or bad news in general?"